Clarke Quay MRT station: Details

 Clarke Quay station serves the North East Line (NEL) of the Singapore MRT and is between the Chinatown and Dhoby Ghaut stations.
 The station code is NE5.
-Being part of the NEL, the station is operated by SBS Transit.
+As part of the NEL, the station is operated by SBS Transit.
 The station operates daily from about 5:30 am to 12:25 am.
 Train frequencies vary from 2.5 to 5 minutes.

 Located along Eu Tong Sen Street on the south bank of the Singapore River, the station is near the junction of Merchant Road and North Canal Road.
-The station is underneath The Central, a retail and residential development owned by the Far East organisation.
-Other developments surrounding the station include Hong Lim Park, Speaker's Corner, Clarke Quay, Boat Quay, Asian Civilisation Museum, Fort Canning Hill, Park Regis Hotel, The Riverwalk, Swissotel Merchant Court and The Riverside Piazza.
-The station is also within walking distance to Fort Canning station on the Downtown Line.
+The station is underneath The Central, a retail and residential development owned by the Far East Organisation.
+Other developments surrounding the station include Hong Lim Park, Speaker's Corner, Clarke Quay, Boat Quay, Asian Civilisations Museum, Fort Canning Hill, Park Regis Hotel, The Riverwalk, Swissotel Merchant Court and The Riverside Piazza.
+The station is also within walking distance of Fort Canning station on the Downtown Line.

 Clarke Quay station is designed by SAA Architects.
-The curved roof design of the station entrances draws inspiration from the flowing waters of the Singapore River, while its color scheme is reminiscent of the boats ferrying tourists and locals along the river.
+The curved roof design of the station entrances draws inspiration from the flowing waters of the Singapore River, while its colour scheme is reminiscent of the boats ferrying tourists and locals along the river.
 The station is designed to have a spacious interior while having large columns to support the commercial development built above the station.

 The station is designated as a Civil Defence (CD) shelter: it is designed to accommodate at least 7,500 people and withstand airstrikes and chemical attacks.
 Equipment essential for the operations in the CD shelter is mounted on shock absorbers to prevent damage during a bombing.
 When the electrical supply to the shelter is disrupted, there are backup generators to keep operations going.
-The shelter has dedicated built-in decontamination chambers and dry toilets with collection bins that will send human waste out of the shelter.
+The shelter has dedicated decontamination chambers and dry toilets with collection bins that will send human waste out of the shelter.
 Like all other NEL stations, the platforms are wheelchair-accessible.
 A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station.
 Dedicated tactile routes connect the station entrances to the platforms.